tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 [Interval Modifier](setting-up-anki.html#reviews)
 if your retention is too low, increase if it's high.

+If your retention is below 70%, that's a call to action.
+Low retention rate renders Anki useless, can make you hate your reviews or even stop using Anki completely.
+Change your Anki settings, reformat your notes, delete problematic cards.

+Retention rate above 90% is considered sub-optimal.
+It means you review your cards too often.

 ## Filtered decks

 Don't review in filtered decks.